ESPRI-Mod/synda/sdt/doc/files.md

 This folder contains ESGF files downloaded in non-tracking mode.

-Location: *$HOME/sdt/sandbox* for source installation and */srv/synda/sdt/sandbox* for system package installation.
+Location is *$HOME/sdt/sandbox* for source installation and */srv/synda/sdt/sandbox* for system package installation.

 --------------------------------------------------------